 \subsection{Evaluation}

-We split the drug-BP triples within \textit{MoA-net} into training (60\%), validation (20\%), and test (20\%) sets.
-We evaluate the models using Hits@\(k\), where \(k \in \{1, 3, 10\}\) and mean reciprocal rank (MRR), optimizing for the latter.
+As mentioned in Section~\ref{sec:mars}, we test MARS upon \textit{MoA-net}, and performance is assessed based on link prediction over drug-BP triples.
+Therefore, we split the drug-BP triples within \textit{MoA-net} into training (60\%), validation (20\%), and test (20\%) sets.
+Models are evaluated using Hits@\(k\), where \(k \in \{1, 3, 10\}\) and mean reciprocal rank (MRR), optimizing for the latter.
 Hits@\(k\) reports the proportion of times the correct results are in the top \(k\) ranked entries, while MRR reports how highly ranked the first correct item is amongst ranked results \citep{survey_kg_metrics}.
-In addition to these \textit{standard} metrics, we report the \textit{pruned} metrics: these are computed on a subset of the predictions that utilized one of the pre-defined metapath-based rules (see Appendix~\ref{app:metapaths}), excluding all predictions which did not satisfy a rule.
+In addition to these \textit{standard} metrics, we report \textit{pruned} metrics: these are computed \textit{solely} on a subset of the predictions that utilized one of the pre-defined metapath-based rules (see \mbox{Table~\ref{tab:metapaths}}), \textit{excluding} all predictions which did not satisfy a rule.
 Notably, pruned metrics help us assess the \textit{calibration} desideratum, as introduced in Section~\ref{sec:intro}, since rule-based predictions follow the expected model semantics.

-We conduct an extensive benchmark of our method against nine different baseline KG embedding (KGE) models, two state-of-the-art NeSy methods, and one network measure (Appendix~\ref{app:implementation}).
-We train and evaluate these models on the same data splits as MARS on \textit{MoA-net-10k}.
+We conduct an extensive benchmark of MARS against five different baseline KGE models, two state-of-the-art NeSy RL methods, and one network measure.
+Based on previous biomedical KG benchmarks \citep{rivas2022kgem}, the KGE baseline models include ComplEx \citep{ComplEx}, RotatE \citep{RotatE}, MuRE \citep{MuRE}, CompGCN \citep{compgcn}, and PairRE \citep{pairre}.
+The two RL baseline models include PoLo \citep{liu2021neural} and its predecessor MINERVA \citep{minerva} (Section~\ref{sec:related_work}), which is not guided by rules.
+We describe hyperparameter selection for baseline models in Appendix~\ref{app:hp_selection}.
+Lastly, the network measure baseline includes prioritization of drug-BP triples based on DWPC (see Section~\ref{sec:related_work}).
+We train and evaluate all baseline models on the same data splits as MARS on \textit{MoA-net-10k}.

 Finally, \(\text{MARS}_{P_{2H}}\) has two key interpretable features: firstly, all successful trajectories are recorded, serving as potential MoA predictions.
-This allows us to compare the predicted MoAs of 48 drug-BP pairs against their known MoAs (see Section~\ref{sec:datasets}).
+This allows for a comparison between MARS' \textit{predicted} MoAs of 48 drug-BP pairs against their \textit{known} MoAs (see Section~\ref{sec:datasets}).
 Secondly, learned rule weights serve as a proxy for the importance of each metapath-based rule.
-This helps determine whether agent trajectories are biased toward certain types of paths.
-Alongside the pruned metrics, these features help evaluate MARS' alignment with domain knowledge.
+This helps to determine whether agent trajectories are biased toward certain types of paths.
+Alongside the pruned metrics, these features help us evaluate MARS' alignment with domain knowledge.